Redocly/redocly-cli/docs/commands/bundle.md

 ## Examples

-### Bundle a single API definition
+### Bundle a single API description

-This command creates a bundled file at the path `dist/openapi.json` starting from the root API definition file `openapi/openapi.yaml` and following the `$ref` to other files if appropriate.
+This command creates a bundled file at the path `dist/openapi.json` starting from the root API description file `openapi/openapi.yaml` and following the `$ref` to other files if appropriate.
 The bundled file is in JSON format.

 ```bash
 redocly bundle openapi/openapi.yaml --output dist/openapi.json
 ```

-### Bundle multiple API definitions
+### Bundle multiple API descriptions

 This command creates one bundled file for each of the specified apis in the `dist/` folder.
 Bundled files are in JSON format.